Let’s clear something up right away — I’m Australian, not American.

 No matter the season, there are beautiful spots for mountain and beach lovers.
 It also has a growing number of co-working spaces and digital nomads, so it’s a wonderful place to meet like-minded individuals.

 Some of my favourite towns are Bansko for skiing, Plovdiv for a bit of hipster city life, and Sinemorets for a quiet beach town.
-It’s a great place for Americans as you can easily get by with English and the dollar travels far.
+It’s one of the best European destinations for Americans who want to live in Europe as you can easily get by with English and the dollar travels far.

 Serbia